anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

 # Base server class

-Since I'll need both a DNS and HTTP server, it makes sense to extract out all the common parts into a superclass.
+Since I'll need both a DNS and HTTP server, it makes sense to extract out any common parts into a superclass.
 The basic functionality of this class will be to create a socket on a specified port and then register it with a stream poller that will notify the server when a new event occurs on the socket.
 MicroPython has the [uselect module](https://pycopy.readthedocs.io/en/latest/library/uselect.html)  to help deal with streams like this, which is a subset of CPython `select` module.
 Using this poller, we can run both the HTTP and DNS servers at the same time without either one blocking waiting to listen to its socket.

 Here's the Server class I created in a new file: